 Material Realm = A logically inconsistent system

 How do we resolve this paradoxical situation?
 Which interpretation of reality is correct?
-Is space really continuous or quantized?
+Is space continuous or is it quantized?

-Due to its paradoxical nature, the Material Realm is just a mental construct whose main, if not only, efficacy is descriptive.
-Rather than a single monist view of Matter, it is far more useful to view the Subatomic and Molecular as separate yet interactive Realms of Existence.
-Rather than a polarity, the two realms instead form a duality, as their differences are in kind, rather than degree.
-For instance, space and energy have contradictory characteristics on the interior and exterior of an atom.
+Due to its paradoxical nature, the Material Realm is essentially a mental construct whose main efficacy is descriptive.
+Rather than a single monist view of Matter, it is far more useful to view the Material world as consisting of two separate yet interactive Realms of Existence – the Subatomic and the Molecular.
+Rather than a polarity, the two realms form a duality; their differences are in kind, rather than degree.
+This dichotomy is represented in the following diagram.

-With the addition of Living Systems, the Universe seems to consist of at least three logically consistent Realms of Existence, i.e. Molecular, Subatomic, and Attention.
+With the addition of living systems, the Universe seems to consist of at least three logically consistent Realms of Existence, i.e. Molecular, Subatomic, and Attention.
 Yet the necessary assumptions of each Realm are in direct conflict with each other.
-(Subatomic Particles ≠ Molecular Particles; Material Determinism ≠ Conscious Choice).
-This paradoxical situation indicates that the Universe in its entirety is a logically inconsistent system.

-Since it is riddled with paradox, should we even refer to the whole as a Universe, as this implies a type of unity?
-Rather than a logical Universe, is it possible that a more fruitful conceptual model is a paradoxical Poly-verse, consisting of the interaction between many logically consistent realms of existence?
-On the most basic level, could this Poly-verse consist of the interaction between three realms: the Subatomic, Molecular and Attention?
+Since it is inherently paradoxical, should we even refer to the whole as a Universe, since this term implies a type of unity?
+Rather than a logical Universe, a more fruitful conceptual model may be a paradoxical Polyverse.

 Paradoxical Poly-verse = Interaction between Logical Realms of Existence